smartfty/style_guide/doc/split_article.md

 Sibling Articles are an articles that are to the bottom of current article that fall under the current article rect.
 It could be more than one.
+It is used when we extended_line_count.

+## Twin Article

+Sibling Articles created when an article is split.
+We can have two type of twins, horizontal twins when we split it vertically, and vertical twins when we spit it horizontally.

 ## H_Twin article